Esapekka Lappi: Citroën (2019)

 He joined Citroën for the 2019 season, partnering with multiple champion Sébastien Ogier.
 With the Citroën C3 WRC, Lappi finished the season in tenth place after a difficult year with many retirements.
 He scored three podiums for the French team, by finishing second in Sweden, Finland and Turkey.
 After the season, Citroën announced they would depart from the World Rally Championship in 2020 after Ogier moved to Lappi's old team, Toyota, leaving Lappi to find a seat elsewhere.

 M-Sport (2020)

 After Citroën's exit in 2019, Lappi signed for M-Sport to drive the whole season in a Ford Fiesta WRC alongside his compatriot Teemu Suninen.

 Movisport and RTE-Motorsport WRC 2 (2021)

 In 2021, Lappi drove a Volkswagen Polo GTI for Movistar (rounds 2, 4) and a Toyota Yaris WRC for RTE-Motorsport (round 10) in the WRC 2 championship alongside longtime co-driver Janne Ferm.
 Of the three rounds he entered, Lappi won two and finished fourth in the third, ending the season in 12th place on points.

 Toyota (2022)

 Lappi returned to Toyota Gazoo Racing for the 2022 season in the new hybrid Toyota GR Yaris Rally1, joining drivers Kalle Rovanperä, Elfyn Evans, and Takamoto Katsuta.
 With co-driver Janne Ferm, Lappi shares the third Toyota car with Sébastien Ogier and his co-driver Benjamin Veillas.

+Hyundai (2023-2024)

+At the end of the 2022 season, Lappi signed to Hyundai Motorsport for the 2023 season, meaning he had now driven on behalf of all three major manufacturers in the WRC.
+Driving a Hyundai i20 N Rally1, he was signed alongside Craig Breen, and now drove alongside Thierry Neuville, Dani Sordo, and Teemu Suninen.
+The 2023 season was also Lappi's first full-time contract since 2020, with the change to Hyundai being based on the Finn's desire for more regular driving in the championship.
+Lappi would go on to place in sixth in his maiden Hyundai season, ahead of Takamoto Katsuta and behind Sébastien Ogier.
+He would podium four different times over the course of the season, placing third at Croatia, Portugal, and Estonia, and placing in second at Sardinia.

+Lappi would re-sign with Hyundai again for the 2024 season, although this time on a part-time status and only competing on selected events.
+It was at Rally Sweden that Lappi earned his second WRC win, placing ahead of Elfyn Evans who finished in second place.

+2025

+In January 2025, Lappi announced that he would compete in the Finnish Rally Championship's SM1 class.
+He would go on to take the championship by winning 5 events in a row.